open-telemetry/opentelemetry-java/sdk/metrics/src/main/java/io/opentelemetry/sdk/metrics/export/README.md

 # OpenTelemetry metrics export framework

+*Note: This is a pulled-forward version of the previous metric export SDK.
+All information is subject to change.*

 The metrics world split between "pushed based" and "pull based" libraries and backends, and because of this, the OpenTelemetry export framework needs to address all the possible combinations.